 - An eye-catching introduction that features 4–5 bullet points, each including a subheading, statistic, and an example of an achievement

-- Highlights your key characteristics, skills, and accomplishments
+- Highlights your key characteristics, skills, and accomplishments with compelling resume adjectives

 - Contains numbers, which are proven to attract a hiring manager’s attention